 About Tony Keller

-In more than 20 years in journalism, I've been an editorial writer and columnist for The Globe and Mail; columnist for the Toronto Star, Report on Business Magazine and Toronto Life; managing editor of Maclean's; and editor of The Financial Post Magazine.
-I've also been an on-air essayist for TVO's "The Agenda with Steve Paikin."
+In more than 30 years in journalism, I've been an editorial writer, editorial board chair and columnist for The Globe and Mail; columnist for the Toronto Star, Report on Business Magazine and Toronto Life; managing editor of Maclean's; editor of The Financial Post Magazineand a TV news anchor on BNN Bloomberg.

 I began my career at The Globe and Mail in 1991, as a member of the paper's editorial board.